mitraman/eventful/manuscript/ch02-architecture.md

 optimizing design to be useful for consumers
 -->

+{blurb, class: tip}
-T> The Event Notification (EN) approach uses short, descriptive messages optimized for use by the message consumer.
+The Event Notification (EN) approach uses short, descriptive messages optimized for use by the message consumer.
+{/blurb}

 An important aspect of the EN pattern is that it is primarily a "one-way" messaging system.
 Messages get sent to subscribers when something happens and the sender does not expect any reply from message receivers.
 This one-way approach makes EN a good de-coupled pattern that is relatively easy to implement in existing systems.